aliakgun-bit/Dsa-210-project-ali-akgun/README.md

 Our analysis sample: 405 forced dismissals with matched tickers (1995–2019) After price data collection & cleaning: ~210 events with valid CAR calculations Outlier removal: Events with |CAR| > 100% excluded as data errors (delisted/wrong ticker matches)

+# Research Questions
+Main Question
+Does the stock market exhibit a statistically significant reaction to forced CEO departures?
+Sub-Questions

+1.)
+Is the short-term abnormal return (CAR) following a CEO dismissal significantly negative?
+2.)
+Does the market reaction differ by departure type (forced retirement vs interim replacement)?
+3.)
+Is there evidence of mean reversion — do initial overreactions reverse in subsequent weeks?
+4.)
+Are dismissal reactions more severe during financial crisis periods?
+5.)
+Has the frequency of CEO dismissals increased over time?